SayakaT-tky/Getting_and_Cleaning_Data_CourseProject_drafting/Codebook.md

 ### Measurement variables
 All values for the measured variables are numeric, floating-point number.
 The variables are categorized into two types, time domain signals and frequency domain signals.
 #### 1. Time domain signals
-Time domain signals were captured with the accelerometers and gyroscopes and recorded as 3-axial raw signals (represented with 'X','Y', and 'Z' at the end of variable names).
+Time domain signals were captured with the accelerometers and gyroscopes and recorded as 3-axial raw signals, and then subjected to certain calculations.
 Variables of time domain signals have prefix 'TimeDomain' in its variable names.
-* `Acc`: Signals captured with the accelerometers
+* `Acc`: The linear acceleration measurements calculated from signals captured with the accelerometers
-* `Gyro`: Signals captured with the gyroscopes
+* `Gyro`: The angular velocity vector measurements calculated from signals captured with the gyroscopes
 * `Body`: The body acceleration signals separated with a low pass Butterworth filter from the original acceleration signals
 * `Gravity`: The gravity acceleration signals separated with a low pass Butterworth filter from the original acceleration signals
 * `Jerk`: Jerk signals obtained as a time derivative of the body linear acceleration and angular velocity
 * `Magnitude`: The magnitude of the three-dimensional signals, which were calculated using the Euclidean norm
+* `X`, `Y` or `Z`: Each dimensional measurements
 * `Mean`: The average of each measurement set
 * `Std`: The stantdard deviation of each measurement set